These holiday notes may turn out to be one of your family’s most coveted and meaningful traditions!

 It’s so easy for our little ones (and even adults sometimes!) to lose sight of what the holiday season is all about.

-So last year, when I saw this idea on a late-night, dvr’d Oprah, I knew I wanted to use it.
+So in 2008, when I saw this idea on a late-night, dvr’d Oprah, I knew I wanted to use it.
 With a little prompting, my family tried out Holiday Notes with both sides of the family.

 Even though some interpreted the exchange a little differently, it was a success overall.
 Most have said they want to do it again, and with a little tweaking, hopefully it will become a worthwhile and cherished holiday tradition.